Names Of Colors In Thai: 10 Amazing Words To Learn

 names of colors in Thai - A photo of a woman holding coloring tools

 Colors in Thailand have an interesting connection with culture.
 For some countries, the color of the flag is synonymous with the country itself.
 But for Thailand, it goes even deeper than that.
-For that reason, it’s important to learn about the names of colors in Thai culture.
+For that reason, it’s important to learn about the names of colors in Thai.

 At the same time, you should also learn some essential vocabulary to communicate correctly with the locals.
 This blog post will help you understand the language and mindset of the Thai people a little bit better.

 In Thailand, colors have deep meanings tied to the country’s culture and history.
-When you’re exploring places like Bangkok or Phuket, knowing what these colors mean can make your trip even better.
+When you’re exploring places like the city of Bangkok or the beach town of Phuket, knowing what these colors mean can make your trip even better.

 Let me teach you the basic Thai words for colors and how to use them.
-This way, you can talk about and understand the colorful world of Thailand better.
+This way, you can talk about and understand the colorful world of Thailand better though knowing the names of colors in Thai.

 EnglishThaiTransliterationSound

-As you may notice, the word ‘sii’ (สี) is usually placed before the names of colors in Thai.
-It actually means color and is used as a classifier of sorts that is placed before the name.
+As you may notice, the word sǐi (สี) is usually placed before the names of colors in Thai.
+It actually means color and is one of the Thai classifiers placed before the name.

 The Meanings Of Colors In Thai Culture

-As I spoke about before, there is some significance for the colors in the culture.
+As mentioned before, there is some significance for the colors in Thai culture.
 Each day is assigned one or more lucky and unlucky colors.
 The reasoning behind this system is due to the Thai names for the days of the week.
 Each name corresponds to a planet or star in the solar system, which in turn corresponds with certain gods who are said to protect that day.

 DayLucky ColorUnlucky Color